Why Slate Kitchen Flooring is a Great Choice.

 - Can crack under dropped heavy objects – and items dropped on it are likely to break

-Further Reading: If having read our pros and cons you still have doubts around kitchen slate flooring then you might like to take a look at some other options.
+Further Reading: If having read our pros and cons you still have doubts around kitchen slate flooring then take a look at some other kitchen flooring options that we love.

 HOW MUCH DOES SLATE KITCHEN FLOORING COST?